casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/calling-contracts.md

 ## Calling Contracts by Package Name {#calling-contracts-by-package-name}

 To call an entry point in a contract by referencing the contract package name, you can use the `session-package-name`, `session-entry-point`, and `session-version` arguments.
-This will enable you to access the entry-point in global state by using the `put-deploy` command as illustrated here:
+This will enable you to access the entry point in global state by using the `put-deploy` command as illustrated here:

 ```rust
 casper-client put-deploy \